lyteword/chspurgeon-tod/volume-7/psalm-143.md

 1\. *Danger*: the Christian may be in danger from sin, self, foes.

-2\. *Fear* :his fears may be groundless, but they are often very painful.
+2\. *Fear* : his fears may be groundless, but they are often very painful.

 3\. *Inability* —to defend himself or overcome his opposers.

-4\. *Foresight* :he sees the storm in the distance, and looks out for the covert.
+4\. *Foresight* : he sees the storm in the distance, and looks out for the covert.

-5\. *Prudence* :he hides before the storm, ere the enemy comes upon him.
+5\. *Prudence* : he hides before the storm, ere the enemy comes upon him.

 6\.
 A laudable *concern* for safety and comfort.